 WE ARE STILL TAKING APPLICATIONS – ALL INTERVIEWS DONE ON ZOOM.
 Program start date may change, but we are still building a fabulous cohort of 2020 participants!

-Supported by the Department of Social Services and Multicultural NSW, We Are All Sydney (WAAS) is free a community leadership training program developed and presented by the NSW Jewish Board of Deputies for Sydney residents from diverse communities.
+Supported by the Department of Social Services and Multicultural NSW, We Are All Sydney (WAAS) is a free-of-charge community leadership training program developed and presented by the NSW Jewish Board of Deputies for Sydney residents from diverse communities.

 “This program is not just about words.
 It is cultivating a new generation of leaders who are creating the complex partnerships we need in NSW to improve our society” – Multicultural NSW CEO Joseph La Posta at the 2019 We Are All Sydney graduation dinner.

 The aim of the three-month program is to equip emerging leaders from diverse communities with knowledge and skills in:

 - Cultural humility

 - Leadership styles